A sister with Down syndrome can be a delight.

 In a fast-paced world that focuses on performance, nothing is quite as relaxing as spending time with someone who doesn’t care if my socks don’t match.

-1. I have an amazing sister.
+1. I have an amazing sister, Down syndrome and all.

 Frankly, I wish everyone had someone like Katie in their lives.
 We all need someone who can help us relax and just have fun.